-Apple Card Still Dropping This Summer, Says Goldman Sachs’ Consumer Chief
+Apple Card Still Dropping This Summer: Goldman Sachs’ Consumer Chief

 Don’t read too much into the fact that we’ve yet to see the Apple Card, responded Talwar, the global head of Goldman’s consumer business.
 “It will be released this summer,” he emphasized.
 “Last I heard, it’s still summer—and we will launch [the Apple Card] in the summer.”

-Some have wondered whether the Apple Card, in its quest to be consumer friendly, is in fact too consumer-friendly.
+Some have wondered whether the Apple Card, in its quest to be consumer-friendly, is in fact too consumer-friendly.
 Featuring virtually no fees and robust cash-back rewards, there are questions on how the venture will become profitable (Citigroup reportedly pulled out of talks with Apple on the project due to such fears).
 But Talwar said Goldman is “delighted” to partner with Apple and envisions the credit card benefiting enormously from the tech giant’s massive consumer footprint.

 “The Apple Card is uniquely integrated in the Apple ecosystem; it’s the best card to use with the iPhone,” he said.
 “It is a card that helps consumers manage spending and borrowing in a far more responsible way.
 It is about ease, and being on the side of the consumer.”